 Before I headed home I treated myself to a lovely slice of cafe in the uber friendly Beanhive cafe.
 I was impressed to see that the cafe participates in the suspended coffee scheme, which allows customers to buy coffees for those in need and in case you’re wondering; I did buy a suspended coffee!

-*Since I wrote this post I discovered that the items made from organic cotton in H&M are actually a blend of cotton and polyester.
+*Since I wrote this article I discovered that the items made from organic cotton in H&M are actually a blend of cotton and polyester.
 I’m not sure if you can recycle blended fibres.
 Yet another thing I’m going to have to research!